-- Construction of Churchwell Road, Churchwell Road Beach Parking Lot, Richard Jackson Blvd, Front Beach Road Segment 1, S. Thomas Drive, and Powell Adams Road Segment 1 projects are complete.
-Front Beach Road Segment 2 is under construction and will take 2 years for completion.
+- Construction of Churchwell Road, the Churchwell Road beach parking lot, Richard Jackson Boulevard, Front Beach Road Segment 1, South Thomas Drive and Powell Adams Road Segment 1 projects are complete.
+Front Beach Road Segment 2 is under construction and will take two years for completion.
 Many other projects are in the design, permitting and right-of-way acquisition phases and will begin construction as soon as funds become available.

 Where will all the current and new resort industry employees live and park their vehicles when they come to work?

-- Discussions for an increased number of trolleys and other forms of public transportation operating on and off the beach have been initiated
+- There are also trolleys and other forms of public transportation operating on and off the beach.

 - “Park and ride” sites for workers will be developed off the beach.